david-salac/NetCDF4-variable-streamer/README.md

-# Simple chunk streamer to (and from) the NetCDF4 variable
+# Enhancement of the netCDF4 Python driver
 Author: David Salac <http://www.github.com/david-salac>

-A simple extension of default NetCDF4 driver for streaming to the variable and reading from the variable in some reasonable size chunks.
+Extends the default NetCDF4 driver (package netCDF4) by providing helpful functionality like reading and writing to variable in some chunks (previously pre-stored in memory - Dask like style of chunking) or dealing with variables regardless of its dimension order.
+Principally directly extends netCDF4 Dataset class with new functionality.
+Covers most of the functionality that is often the only reason why developers choose to use stogy libraries like xarray or Dask.

-## Purpose of the streamer
+## Purpose of the streamer (use cases)
 The typical task that occurs during data processing is to swap computed data to the disk (due to shortage of memory).
 This can be done by using Dask and similar tools that are notoriously known for the inefficiency (the